 wear clothing that covers your skin most of the time for cultural or religious reasons

 Your doctor or healthcare provider may recommend a vitamin D test if you are at higher risk of vitamin D deficiency.
 A test is not always needed before your doctor prescribes a vitamin D supplement.
-Read more: Do I need a vitamin test?
-Choosing Wisely, NZ
+Read more about vitamin D testing.

 Dr Helen Kenealy is a geriatrician and general physician working at Counties Manukau DHB.
 She has a broad range of interests and has worked in a variety of settings including inpatient rehabilitation, orthgeriatrics and community geriatrics.

 Credits: Health Navigator Editorial Team.
 Reviewed By: Dr Helen Kenealy, geriatrician and general physician, CMDHB

 Last reviewed: 30 Jun 2020